AbderrahimZil/Experimental-Design/Pooled t-test/README.md

 ## Experiment
 The study* describes an experiment in which the experimenter investigates the effect of an additive on the bond strength of the mortar formulation.
-The data provided records strength of ten samples from each recipe : modified, with the additive unmodified, the recipe left as it is  (the original formulation) The experiment aims to answer the question, whether the additive lowers the mortar strength?
+The data provided records strength of ten samples from each recipe : modified, with the additive and unmodified in whcihc the recipe left as it is  (the original formulation) The experiment aims to answer the question, whether the additive lowers the mortar strength?

 ## Pooled test